kuperov/ParallelCV/README.md

     cd ploo
     make config

 This will add a pre-commit git hook that runs the linter.
-If you must use Windows, the makefiles probably won't work for you.
+The Makefile probably won't work on Windows without WSL.

 Check everything is working by running the unit tests: